 No interest charges

 With payday loans, you can expect sky-high APRs that can often reach as high as 400%, according to the Consumer Financial Protection Bureau.

 By contrast, standard paycheck advances through the Branch app don’t have any interest charges.
 Instead, you can leave a tip in exchange for the service.

 Not available to remote workers

-The Branch app is available only to people who work in traditional offices.
-So remote employees aren’t eligible to use Pay.
-And if you do work in an office, you’ll also need to meet a number of other requirements to be eligible.
-Some requirements include …
+The Branch app is available only to people who work in traditional workplaces.
+Remote employees aren’t eligible to use Pay.
+And if you do work in a traditional workplace, you’ll also need to meet a number of other requirements to be eligible.
+Here are a few.